rOpenGov/geofi/vignettes/gisfin_tutorial.md

 mydata <- mydata[, c("Kunta", "Kuntakoodi", "Asukasluku")]
 ```

-Visualize municipality population data with Land Survey Finland (MML) maps.
+Visualize population with Land Survey Finland (MML) maps.
 See also [blog post on this topic](http://louhos.github.io/news/2015/06/06/kuntakartat/).
 Use a fast wrapper that generates ggplot2-object that can be further modified if necessary: